 Lencioni’s 5 Dysfunctions of a Team: What They are and How to Overcome

 Multi year observation of team development and experience of coaching thousands of people and teams towards better performance inspired Patrick Lencioni to single out 5 dysfunctions of a team.
 The 5 dysfunctions take the form of a pyramid that resembles Maslow’s hierarchy of needs; just like Maslow, Lencioni believes that you cannot resolve the issues of a higher level without attending to the lower level needs first.

-Each dysfunction has a direct impact on the team performance and hampers overall productivity.
+Each dysfunction has a direct impact on a team’s performance and hampers overall productivity.
 The good news is that you, as a manager, with leadership and management skills can overcome all these dysfunctions.